Headteacher: Jeanette Lovejoy

 Faye Padfield – Co-opted Governor

-Faye has been a governor at Abbots Farm Infant and Preschool since September 2012, previously holding the roles of parent governor, vice chair and chair of the resources committee.
+Faye has been a governor at Abbots Farm Infant and Preschool since September 2012, and is currently Safeguarding Governor, having previously held the role of Chair of Governors from 2017-2020.
 Faye has two children, one attending the neighbouring junior school and one now attending secondary school.

 Serginho Samuel – Co-opted Governor